What’s in a cash offer from one of those California Mobile Home buyer?

 - … risk waiting for a full retail value price…

-- … risk waiting months to get a home sold..
+- … risk waiting a long time to get a home sold..
 (I know how it feels to wait 6 months for a home to sell, and it was remodeled as well.)

 - … risk miss-judging the true value of your home (this happens even to me)